Kubota-type formulas and supports of mixed measures: Supports of Mixed Area Measures

 which proves the assertion. \end{proof}

 Recall that $\ell=\operatorname{span}\{e_n\}$ and $L=\ell^\perp\cong\R^{n-1}$.
 For $1\leq k\leq n$ we consider the Grassmannian subspaces

 and

 for $F\in\Gr(n,k)$ and $1\leq j \leq k$.
-Since $\Rn=L+\ell$ (which is a direct sum of linear subspaces) we can rewrite
+Since $\Rn=L+\ell$ (which is a direct sum of linear subspaces), we can rewrite

-Integration on $\Gr(\ell,k)$ will always be understood with respect to the unique probability measure that is invariant under those rotations that map $\ell$ onto itself.
+Integration on $\Gr(\ell,k)$ will always be understood with respect to the unique probability measure that is invariant under those rotations that fix $\ell$.
 Similarly, integration on $\Gr(F,j)$ will always be understood with respect to the Haar probability measure that is invariant under rotations that preserve $F$.

 We use standard properties of integration on the Grassmannian to see that

 for measurable functions $f\colon\Gr(\ell,n-1)\to [0,\infty)$, where $\s_L^{n-2}=\s^{n-1}\cap L$.
 Similarly,

 for $1\leq k \leq n-1$ and measurable functions $g\colon\Gr(\ell,k)\to [0,\infty)$.
 Here, $\Gr(\ell,F,k)$ denotes the space of $k$-dimensional linear subspaces of $F$ that contain $\ell$, and integration is understood with respect to the probability measure that is invariant under rotations that map both $\ell$ and $F$ onto themselves.
 See, for example, formula (7.4) in \cite{schneider_weil}.